Binghamton-CS140-B1-Fall-2018/lab01/README.md

 The changes to your code now reside in a copy of the lab01-*userid* repository on the hard disk of the Linux machine.
 In order to update that repository, when you want to save your changes, you should "commit" those changes to the repository.
 When you do so, you should add a comment to keep track of the changes you have made.
 For instance, in the cs140/labs/lab01-*userid* directory, you could use the command:

-`git commit -m "Fixed SavingsAccount first TODO"`
+`git commit -am "Fixed SavingsAccount first TODO"`

 :warning: If you add new files to your repository, the git commands get more complicated, but we're ignoring that for now.

  Once you commit your changes, you can also to run the command: